Slipped Capital Femoral Epiphysis in Children

 - An outward-turned leg when they walk

 These symptoms may start suddenly or develop over time.
 They may seem like other health problems of the hip.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees a healthcare provider for a diagnosis.

 How is SCFE diagnosed in a child?

-Your child’s healthcare provider will be able to diagnose SCFE after a complete health history and exam of your child.
+Your child’s healthcare provider will be able to diagnose SCFE after reviewing your child's health history and doing a physical exam.
 Your child may also need X-rays.

 An early diagnosis of SCFE is important to help prevent a hip deformity.
 Once diagnosed with SCFE, your child may be told not to bear weight on the hip.
-He or she may need crutches or a wheelchair.
+They may need crutches or a wheelchair.

 How is SCFE treated in a child?